 About Protect Girls Image Organization (PGIO)

-PGIO is a faith-based humanitarian organization that exists to glorify God by bringing positive transformation to vulnerable children and their families.
+Protect A Girls' Image Organization is a Faith-based humanitarian organization that exists to provide advocacy for substance use disorder, preventing adolescent pregnancies, and bringing positive transformation to vulnerable children and their families.

-Being an exemplary faith-based humanitarian organization that seeks to bring about justice and sustainability for our children.
+Being an exemplary Faith-based humanitarian humanitarian organization that seeks to bring about justice and sustainability for our children.

 Our Great Team